1. Jainism was founded by__________.

 Explanation: It is the only Jain text accepted by both Digambaras and Shvetambaras.

-41. The earliest Jain council was held under the patronage of:
+41. The earliest Jain council was held under the patronage of__________.

 A) Chandragupta Maurya